 - Broadens students’ perspectives to include considerations related to energy and environmental goals from multiple stakeholders, such as occupants’ satisfaction, comfort and well-being as well as building operators’ concerns about the performance of existing buildings.

 - Uses case studies and live project to develop knowledge of building energy and environmental performance.

 - Includes management strategies to improve the building performance and to meet energy and environmental goals.

 - Draws on the internationally recognised expertise in energy, environment and socio-technical research at the Welsh School of Architecture.

 - Benefits from our close links with industry and other building clients to boost your employability.

-Applicants should normally hold a first- or second-class Honours degree in a relevant subject area or have completed a minimum of two years’ appropriate professional experience, at the discretion of the admissions team.
+Applicants should normally hold a first- or second-class Honours degree in a relevant subject area or have completed a minimum of three years’ appropriate professional experience, at the discretion of the admissions team.